granam180/ai-weather/README.md

 ## Getting Started

+### 🔑
-## Create '.env' at the root of your project and include the following environment variables:
+Create '.env' at the root of your project and include the following environment variables to your project:

 - API_URL=
 - NEXT_PUBLIC_STEPZEN_API_KEY=